WalJT/PyPLANE_snap_build/README.md

 # PyPLANE_snap_build

-This repo is used to allow automated building of the [PyPLANE](https://github.com/m-squared96/PyPLANE) snap.
+This repo is used to enable automated building of the [PyPLANE](https://github.com/m-squared96/PyPLANE) snap.